 Motor carriers, do you have drivers licensed in a State that has an Employer Notification Service (ENS)?

 Other jurisdictions have programs that provide easy, periodic access to driving records, but do not automatically send updates (or “push” notifications) on a driver’s license status.
 A motor carrier using these systems must still check the driving record annually as required by 391.25.
 FMCSA has pulled together information on these jurisdictions for your convenience.
-The list provides summary information on the ENS, or other system, that each of these 18 States use.
+The list provides summary information on the ENS, or other systems, that each of these 19 States offer.